-^{} Unsignalized intersections are analyzed using the highway capacity software.
-The results show the level of service and the intersection delay measured in seconds/vehicle.
-A level-of-service "E," which is deemed acceptable, corresponds to a maximum delay of 50 seconds/car.
-For signalized intersections, a CLV of 1450 or less is deemed acceptable as per the guidelines.
+\\ Unsignalized intersections are analyzed using the Highway Capacity Software.
+The results show the level-of-service and the intersection delay measured in seconds/vehicle.
+A level-of-service "E" which is deemed acceptable corresponds to a maximum delay of 50 seconds/car.
+For signalized intersections, a CLV of 1450 or less is deemed acceptable as per the Guidelines.

-As required by the guidelines, the study identified six background developments whose traffic could impact the above-referenced intersections.
-Additionally, the traffic study assumed a growth rate of two percent per year (for three years) along MD 223 to simulate the effect of future development in the study area.
+As required by the Guidelines, the study identified six (6) background developments whose traffic could impact the above-referenced intersections.
+Additionally, the traffic study assumed a growth rate of 2% per year (for 3 years) along MD 223 to simulate the effect of future development in the study area.